Apprenticeships with QBuild

 The best part about my job is the variety of on-the-job training I receive.
 I learn something new every day.

-I have done work on important buildings such as Makerston House, Brisbane City Watch House and the Police Headquarters.
-I have put the finishing touches on a new social housing development at Cannon Hill, Brisbane where women make up over 30% of the workforce.
+I have put the finishing touches to a new social housing apartment complex at Cannon Hill, Brisbane where women made up over 30% of the workforce.

 – Casey – apprentice electrician, Brisbane

-Joining QBuild has given me a great opportunity to learn new skills and get valuable experience.
 During my first year, I used my new skills working in the local community.
 I have been given the opportunity to travel for work to remote parts of Far North Queensland too.
-The friendly QBuild staff are always helping me learn the skills and gain knowledge related to any part of the apprenticeship because they want to see me succeed throughout the process.